 If you’re remortgaging, most lenders allow you to secure a new deal up to six months in advance.
 This can be a good way to hedge your bets – you can lock in a deal now, while leaving the option to switch to a better product if cheaper rates become available.

-Inflation rose to 3.8% in the year to July, as measured by the Consumer Prices Index from the Office for National Statistics (ONS).
-The Bank of England has predicted that inflation will rise to around 4% in the next few months, and then start falling back towards its 2% target after that.
+Inflation rose to 3.3% in the year to March 2026, as measured by the Consumer Prices Index from the Office for National Statistics (ONS).
+The Bank of England has indicated that CPI is likely to remain between 3% and 3.5% through the second and third quarters of 2026, driven largely by higher energy prices, before – it is hoped – starting to ease back towards its 2% target.

 When prices for everyday goods and services are increasing faster than your savings rate, the real value of your money falls.